 Store at 20°C to 25°C (68°F to 77°F).
 Protect from excessive heat.
 Keep out of reach of children.

-Store foil-pouched single patient-use containers in the original child-resistant zipper bag.
+Store single patient-use containers in the child-resistant foil pouches.
 Opened containers should be discarded immediately after use.

 Clinical Trials Experience